 Self Issued Certificate for Transportation of Firewood: On-line Form | Word Form | PDF

 Why Is EAB a Problem?

 Efforts to Detect EAB (traps and wasps)

 What Is Happening Now that EAB Is Found in Connecticut?

 Unless otherwise indicated, photos are courtesy of Forestry Images

 The emerald ash borer (EAB) was first found in Connecticut during the week of July 16, 2012.
-Since that first find in Prospect, EAB has been found in many other parts of the state, particularly in towns in central and western Connecticut.
+Since that first find in Prospect, EAB has been found in most other towns in Connecticut.

 DEEP, the CT Agricultural Experiment Station (CAES), USDA APHIS PPQ and the US Forest Service are working together with local partners to slow the spread of the insect and to take steps to minimize its impact.
-This will be a long-term effort on the part of all involved.
+This continues to be a long-term effort on the part of all involved.

 Property owners concerned about specific ash trees have options to protect their trees.
 Very good information on caring for ash trees can be found at www.emeraldashborer.info and in recommendations on the CT Agricultural Experiment Station web site.

 Forestland owners should also give careful thought to the management of their woodlands in the face of EAB.
 The most important recommendation is to not act hastily.
 There are excellent resources available, including within the forestry program at DEEP.
 A range of options should be considered before committing to the removal of ash trees or other trees due to this insect pest.